sigp/lighthouse/book/src/faq.md

 If you do not want to stop `lighthouse vc`, you can use the [key manager API](./api-vc-endpoints.md) to import keys.

+### <a name="vc-delete"></a> How can I delete my validator once it is imported?

+Lighthouse supports the [KeyManager API](https://ethereum.github.io/keymanager-APIs/#/Local%20Key%20Manager/deleteKeys) to delete validators and remove them from the `validator_definitions.yml` file.
+To do so, start the validator client with the flag `--http` and call the API.

+If you are looking to delete the validators in one node and import it to another, you can use the [validator-manager](./validator-manager-move.md) to move the validators across nodes without the hassle of deleting and importing the keys.

 ## Network, Monitoring and Maintenance

 ### <a name="net-peer"></a> I have a low peer count and it is not increasing